openvanilla/openvanilla/Packages/CandidateUI/README.md

 # CandidateUI

-The candidate window for McBopomofo.
+The candidate window for OpenVanilla/McBopomofo.